Pre-installation requirements

 Before installing the Forcepoint DLP Protector software, you have to ensure the requirements are met.

-• General Availability (GA) versions of Red Hat Enterprise Linux (RHEL) 8 require a license key upon installation.
-This key is available for purchase through Red Hat's official channels.
+- Use of Red Hat Enterprise Linux 8 requires a license key upon installation.
+Subscriber must separately purchase a license key to Red Hat Enterprise Linux 8 through Red Hat’s official channels.

 "hostname -f": --fqdn, --long long host name (FQDN)